 Juggling multiple fast-moving projects spread over multiple people is the norm.
 So ask yourself: Does your team know where to go to find accurate, updated information on every project or initiative?
 It’s imperative to create (and maintain) a shared doc, website, spreadsheet, or something else with broad access and the right data.
 Help your team align to your North Star.

 In addition, create playbooks for every role and every process.
-Detail and record what works (and what doesn’t) so that new members can hit the ground running.
-You can also share them with other teams so they can easily partner with you or absorb your best practices.
+Detail and record what works (and what doesn’t) so every team member can hit the ground running.
+You can also share these playbooks with other teams so they can easily and quickly partner with you or absorb your best practices.

 Instill a culture of coaching

-Give your team feedback regularly, and coach them by asking questions and not giving them the answers.
+Give your team feedback regularly.
+Coach them by asking questions but withholding the answers.
 When people reach conclusions by themselves, they learn.
 And when people are learning, they’re engaged and productive.

 I’ve also had great success with peer coaching, as it’s a safe way for people to try on new skills and stretch projects.
 If someone has a skill that’s valuable to others – for example, they’re a wiz on an analytics platform – have them be the point person for the team and coach others with questions and team development.
 People learn a lot from watching or getting feedback from their peers, not just their managers.
 Have your team spread the success between them.